thchan1992/blasto-loyality-card-system-backend/README.md

 5. Open [http://localhost:3000](http://localhost:3000) in your browser to see the application.

-## Usage

-[Provide brief instructions on how to use the main features of the application, including any necessary screenshots or code examples]

 ## Deployment

 This project is deployed on Vercel.
 To deploy your own instance: